kyymichelle/country-guess/README.md

 # country-guess
-Simple country guessing game to test out React, Redux and GraphQL
+Simple country guessing game to test out Typescript with React, Redux and GraphQL

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).